arce/hugoexamples/content/publishers/_index.md

 ---
-title: Publishers Section
+title: Publishers Information
 ---

-This is the publishers section
+This section presents information about publishers.